signalfx/splunk-otel-js/docs/advanced-config.md

 });
 ```

+`start()` turns on all stable [signals](https://github.com/open-telemetry/opentelemetry-specification/blob/70fecd2dcba505b3ac3a7cb1851f947047743d24/specification/glossary.md#signals) with one call, which means the list will change over time.

 ## List of settings

 This distribution supports all the configuration options supported by the components it uses with the defaults specified by the [OTel Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md).